 Once these subjects have been discussed, you can start fresh and figure out the important things you want to start saving for.

-As you discuss your home needs, brainstorm together.
+As you discuss your home needs, start browsing neighborhoods to see what feels right to you.
+Brainstorm together.
 Break your home purchase down into three categories: “must haves,” “would-love-to-haves,” and “in a perfect world.”

-“Must haves” are as fundamental as four walls, a roof, and two bedrooms.
+First, define your “Must haves.”
+They are as fundamental as four walls, a roof, and two bedrooms.
 These are the nonnegotiables in a home that without them, the house simply won’t work for you.

 Second, define your “I would love to have” category, which could include items such as a fenced yard for your dog, granite countertops, stainless steel appliances, and an additional bedroom.
 These amenities would help you enjoy the home more, but the property could still be a fit without them.
 Again, explicitly defining values can inform decision-making and help delineate between “must haves” and lesser priorities for you both.

-Educate yourself on different loan options available for you to purchase a home.
-Explore all loan types available today with your banker of choice, especially if you are a first-time buyer, haven’t established credit, or your credit score has taken a hit in the pandemic.
+When purchasing a home, explore all loan types available today with your banker of choice, especially if you are a first-time buyer, haven’t established credit, or your credit score has taken a hit in the pandemic.

 Government-backed loans such as Rural Development (RD), Federal Housing Administration (FHA), and Veterans Affairs (VA) loans create opportunities for first-time homebuyers unable to save a traditional 20% down payment.
 If your credit score is a concern or past debt is holding you back, an FHA loan may be an excellent solution for you.
 FHA allows as little as 0% down payment.
 Government-backed loans allow lower credit scores to purchase, as low as 580 for FHA.
 And today, with a strong credit score (of at least 620), conventional loans, which are not backed by the government, are available with as little as 3% down.
 There are advantages and disadvantages to each loan type.